Women's Basketball Invitational Glance

 Third Place

-ETSU-FIU_New Mexico St.-UIC loser vs. Cal Baptist-North Dakota_Georgia Southern-N. Illinois loser, 5 p.m.
+ETSU-New Mexico St. loser vs. Cal Baptist-North Dakota_Georgia Southern-N. Illinois loser, 5 p.m.

 Championship

-ETSU-FIU_New Mexico St.-UIC winner vs. Cal Baptist-North Dakota_Georgia Southern-N. Illinois winner, 7:30 p.m.
+ETSU-New Mexico St. winner vs. Cal Baptist-North Dakota_Georgia Southern-N. Illinois winner, 7:30 p.m.

 Commented